Skip to main content

 This annual award recognizes faculty and graduate teaching assistants who demonstrate special dedication and outstanding performance in the classroom or laboratory.
 Recipients were selected via nomination and reviewed by a selection committee based in the Provost's Office of Faculty Advancement.

-Winners received cash prizes of $5,000 for regular and special title series faculty and $1,000 for teaching
+Winners received cash prizes of $5,000 for regular and special title series faculty and $1,000 for teaching assistants.

 By Provost blog